libxsmm/libxsmm/documentation/libxsmm_tune.md

   /path/to/libxsmm.a
 ```

 LIBXSMM's main library induces a BLAS-dependency which may be already fulfilled for the application in question.
 However, if this is not the case (unresolved symbols), `libxsmmnoblas.a` must be linked in addition.
 Depending on the dependencies of the application, the link order may also need to be adjusted.
 Other i.e. a GNU-compatible compiler (as shown above), can induce additional requirements (compiler runtime libraries).

-For instance, the Intel Compiler may need "libirc" i.e., `-lirc` in front of `libxsmm.a`.
+**NOTE**: The Intel Compiler may need "libirc" i.e., `-lirc` in front of `libxsmm.a`.
+Linking the static library of LIBXSMM may require above mentioned linker flags (`--wrap`) in particular when using Intel Fortran (IFORT) as a linker driver unless `CALL libxsmm_init()` is issued (or at least one symbol of LIBXSMM's main library is referenced).
+Linking LIBXSMM statically using the GNU compiler does not strictly need special linker flags.

-Linking the shared library form of LIBXSMM (`make STATIC=0`) has similar requirements with respect to the application but does not require `-Wl,--wrap` although `-Wl,--export-dynamic` is necessary if the application itself is linked statically (LIBXSMM is linked as a shared library).
-The LD_PRELOAD based mechanism does not need changes to the link step of an application.
-However, `libxsmmnoblas` may be needed if the application does not already link against BLAS.
+Linking the shared library form of LIBXSMM (`make STATIC=0`) has similar requirements with respect to the application but does not require `-Wl,--wrap` although `-Wl,--export-dynamic` is necessary if the application itself is linked statically (and LIBXSMM is linked as a shared library).
+The LD_PRELOAD based mechanism does not need any changes to the link step of an application.
+However, `libxsmmnoblas` may be required if the application does not already link against BLAS.

 ```bash
 LD_PRELOAD="libxsmm.so libxsmmnoblas.so"